mkdrake37/seams/reviews/PM/index.md

 re-quiz

 ## Using Other Code

-### Quiz
+> ### Quiz
+>
-    0. Python: What is the syntax to load a library?
+>    0. Python: What is the syntax to load a library?
-    1. Python: What do you do if you want to load a library you wrote?
+>    1. Python: What do you do if you want to load a library you wrote?
-    2. R: What is the syntax to load a library?
+>    2. R: What is the syntax to load a library?
-    3. R: What is the syntax to run a separate R script at a particular point in your script.
+>    3. R: What is the syntax to run a separate R script at a particular point in your script.
-    4. Octave: What is the syntax to load a library?
+>    4. Octave: What is the syntax to load a library?

 In most languages it is possible--and sometimes problematic--to have variables and/or functions that share the same name in two different places.
 Names sometimes get reused, particularly simple ones like `i` and `max`.
 A simple example is nested loops.
 We so often use `i` as a loop iterator, that it can be easy to write code like this:

+{% highlight python %}
 for i in [1,2,3]:
     for i in [10,20,30]:
         ...
+{% endhighlight %}

 Although code like this will run in some languages, it is a bad practice because the intent may be misinterpreted by readers.
-Choose a different name for interator in nested loops.
+Choose a different name for iterator in nested loops.

 Loading packages may also result in name collisions, and those can be harder to avoid.
-In R, for example, a library called `plotter` might implement a `plot()` function.
-Since `plot` is also the name of a base function, what happens when `plot()` is called changes when plotter is loaded.
-If we still want to call the base package verison of `plot()`, we need to prepend the function call with a namespace, e.g. `base::plot()`.
+In *R*, for example, a library called `plotter` might implement a `plot(...)` function.
+Since `plot` is also the name of a base function, loading `plotter` changes what happens when you invoke `plot(...)`.
+If we still want to call the base package verison of `plot()`, we need to prepend the function call with a namespace, *i.e.* `base::plot()`.
 In order to avoid ambiguity for readers, it might also be a good idea to call the other function explicitly as `plotter::plot()`.

-Python handles namespaces somewhat more carefully.
-The simplest way of loading a library ("module" in Python parlance), `import plotter`, preserves your namespace.
+Python handles namespaces more carefully.
+The simplest way of loading a library (*module* in Python parlance), `import plotter`, preserves your namespace.
 To access the new plot function here, we would call `plotter.plot()`.
 If you are not concerned with namespace collisions, you can instead use `from plotter import *`, which will import all of plotter's members, overwriting previously defined variables and functions.
 There is no way to access the old definitions in Python.

 In very short programs, it may not be necessary to bother with explicit namespaces.
 As software becomes more complicated, however, it becomes increasingly likely that names will be reused.
 In order to maintain readability, and avoid bugs, as your project grows, consider creating your own libraries (== modules == packages) so that conceptually-related code is bundled together in its own namespace.

-finding packages, finding documentation on packages

-re-quiz
+> ### Re-Quiz

 ## Classes

 How we interact with an object, in real life and programming, depends on what type thing that object is.
 It does not make sense to divide words or to spell-check numbers, for example.
 In programming, we define how a variable can be interacted with and what attributes it has by defining a *class*.
 In some languages, including Python, everything is an object, which is the same as saying that everything is an instance of some class.
 Classes are a useful way to get away from the 1's and 0's that computers work with because they allow us to work with arbitrarily sophisticated abstractions: a variable can represent a traffic collision, a connection to a server, or a person.
 A class can also be an extension of another.
 An athlete object, for example, could have all of the attributes of a person, but also have a team affiliation and performance statistics.

 Classes are also useful because they allow encapsulation.
 Within a class, attributes and functions can be either public or private.
 Private things can only be directly accessed or modified within the class, whereas public things are available anywhere.
-To illustrate this, let's consider a polygon class in Python:
+To illustrate this, let's consider a polygon class in
+Python:

+{% highlight python %}
 class Polygon:
     'Base class for regular polygons'